 This is one of those books, like Twilight, where I think the official blurb gives away more of the story than I wanted to know.
 It’s a faerie story, and that’s really all you need to know.

 I take that back – the idea of faeries is always a little off putting to me.
 I think I worry that the whole book will be caught up in lots of dull faerie lore and weird magic.
-This book is nothing like that.
+Wings is nothing like that.

 Laurel, the main girl, discovers she’s a faerie and watching her discover what she’s really like, what being a faerie entails, is just fascinating (I love that kind of thing).
 I really don’t want to give away more than that, because the fun is in watching it unfold for yourself.